fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

 ## A hidden gem

 While looking for all the eBPF programs in the repo, I found [this sockops program](https://github.com/facebookincubator/katran/blob/6cb4f69303a705a1a3b54bc2776611a85ae3099f/katran/tpr/bpf/tcp_pkt_router_kern.c#L109).
-After digging a bit, my understanding is that it allows the server to send the serverid to the client directly into the tcp header
+After digging a bit, my understanding is that it allows the server to send the serverid to the client directly into the tcp header options
 (in the syn/ack message):

 ```C